caioaamaral/ros-BirMacros/README.md

 Use `workspace init name_ws` to catkin config and catkin init ~/workspaces/name_ws.

 An alias name_ws will be generated to switch to your new workspace and source its environment.
-Every time you use the alias, it will first reset the environment and source the new one.
+Every time you use a macro generated alias, it will first reset the environment and source the new one.